-The 6 Most Inexpensive Growth Stocks To Buy Now
+The 6 Most Inexpensive Growth Stocks to Buy Now

 Furthermore, Joel Greenblatt is a notable investor in the company.
 His fund currently holds a position worth $9.0 million.
 Greenblatt is best known for a very specific style of value investing termed: Magic Formula Investing.
 The company clearly has the fundamental characteristics that make it a perfect fit within his magic formula.

-Centene Corp (NYSE:CNC) operates as a diversified and multi-national healthcare enterprise that provides programs and services to under-insured and uninsured individuals in the United States.
+Centene Corp (NYSE:CNC) is a multi-national healthcare enterprise that acts as an intermediary between government and private health insurance programs.

 The company’s total revenue stands at $48.3 billion as of its latest fiscal year.
 This is nearly 5x higher than the $8.1 billion achieved five years prior.